stefanfluck/palmpy/README.md

 - remove need for tmp file path - always in output file path.
 - paths don't require trailing / or \ anymore.
 - update template namelist
+- fix origin_lon/lat calculation.
+For that an EPSG code needs to be provided in the namelist in the path section.

 # palmpy